Kashmira On Govinda-Sunita & Krushna Tiff: Krushna Is Caught In The Middle Of An Unreasonable Couple

 "I stand by him only because I know he has to take a stand for his family even if they are wrong.
 He told me that he has been hassled by them and that Govinda is angry because Krushna had earlier said that Sunita was wrong."

-‘He’s Being Pressurised By Someone To Say This’
+"He’s Being Pressurised By Someone To Say This"

 "He's being pressurised by someone to say this, or else why would Krushna want to look like a spineless person just ten days after saying that I was not at fault.
 I feel bad for him, as he wants to side with them as they are his blood."